Banknotes of the Bangladeshi taka

 Taka is the official currency of the People's Republic of Bangladesh.
 The Bangladesh Bank is responsible for the issuance of most of the taka banknotes.
-The taka banknotes were first issued in 1972, following the independence of Bangladesh, replacing the Pakistani Rupee.
-The Security Printing Corporation (Bangladesh) Ltd. has the sole legal authority of the printing of the banknotes.
+The taka banknotes were first issued in 1972, following the independence of Bangladesh, replacing the Pakistani rupee.
+The Security Printing Corporation (Bangladesh) Ltd. has the sole legal authority for the printing of the banknotes.

 There had been eleven series of taka banknotes since the issuance of the first series in 1972.
-Banknotes generally feature the heritage sites (mostly mosques), national monuments and portrayals of the village life, agriculture, industry and animals of the country.
-Apart from this, the portrait of Bangabandhu Sheikh Mujibur Rahman, the founding president of Bangladesh, used to feature in the obverse of the series issued under the Awami League governments.
+Banknotes generally feature the heritage sites (mostly mosques), national monuments, and portrayals of the village life, agriculture, industry, and animals of the country.
+Apart from this, the portrait of Sheikh Mujibur Rahman, the founding president of Bangladesh, used to feature on the obverse of the series issued under the Awami League governments.

-First Series
+First series

 Bangladesh introduced its first banknotes on 4 March 1972.
-At first 1 taka and 100 taka banknotes were introduced.
-Later 10 and 5 taka notes were added.
-This first issued series is commonly known as "Map Series".
-These banknotes are considered as emergency issue banknotes to replace the Pakistan rupee banknotes both with and without rubber stamp overprints.
+At first, 1 taka and 100 taka banknotes were introduced.
+Later, 10 and 5 taka notes were added.
+This first issued series is commonly known as the "map series".
+These banknotes are considered emergency issue banknotes to replace the Pakistan rupee banknotes, both with and without rubber stamp overprints.